bloxstreet/support/docs/lr+-information/rank-structure.md

 ### <font color="#FFD300">Department Supervisor</font>
 - LR rank
-- Staff members who have attended and passed three training sessions or have earned 1,500 points
+- Staff members who have attended and passed one training session or have earned 1,500 points
 - Permitted to work in all store departments, assist in restocking empty shelves, empty trash cans, and clean spills
 - Must be noticed by a shift host, a Group Administrator+ outside of a shift, or earn 3,000 points in total to be promoted